tern-tools/tern/README.md

 ## Get Involved<a name="contributing"/>

 Do you have questions about Tern?
 Do you think it can do better?
 Would you like to make it better?
-You can get involved by giving your feedback and contributing to the code, documentation and conversation!
+You can get involved by giving your feedback and contributing to the code, documentation, and conversation!

 Please read our [code of conduct](/CODE_OF_CONDUCT.md) first.